Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Other egg dishes on French breakfast menus.

 Œufs à la Bénédictine or Œufs Benedict – Eggs Benedict.
-Eggs Benedict are poached eggs served over an English muffin and Canadian bacon all covered with Sauce Hollandaise.
-Most award the creation of Eggs Benedict to the legendary New York French restaurant Delmonico’s.
+Eggs Benedict are poached eggs served over an English muffin and Canadian bacon, all covered with Sauce Hollandaise.
+Most credit the creation of Eggs Benedict to the legendary New York French restaurant Delmonico’s.
 There is no connection between Eggs Benedict and the Bénédictine D.O.M. liquor.
-Sauce Hollandaise the only real French connection.
+Sauce Hollandaise is the only real French connection.

 Œufs Mornay – Hard-boiled eggs prepared with a Mornay cheese sauce served on top and then baked in the oven.
-A Mornay sauce is a Sauce Béchamel with added egg yolks and Comte cheese.
+A Mornay sauce is a Sauce Béchamel with added egg yolks and Comté cheese.
 A Sauce Béchamel is a white sauce flavored with nutmeg and one of France's "mother" sauces.
-A mother sauce is a sauce that will have been added to and changed and so has many children and grandchildren like Sauce Hollandaise.
-For more about Comte cheese see the post: Comte AOP (AOC), the premiere cheese of France
+A mother sauce is a sauce that will have ingredients added to it or changed, and so has many children and grandchildren, like Sauce Hollandaise.

 Ordering mushrooms for breakfast in France.